trevorsmay/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

 This was my first attempt at designing a website with Bootstrap.
 Bootstrap has some wonderful styles but CSS was still necessary to put the final touches on certain sections.
+To visit my live portfolio go to Trevorsmay.com

 ## Deployment